Tea slimming? Can I mix herbs? Understand role in weight loss and risks to the body | Health

 Pharmaceutical Laura Marise makes a new warning against capsules.
 “There is no clinical study, so we don’t have this information on how many are safe to take”, she says.

-“We always have to assume that the best way is never to consume these capsules.
-There is no information about the capsules on the safe dose of these supplements. it will be written how many capsules and for how long the person can consume.
-This is the biggest tip I can give”, says the pharmacist.
+“We always have to assume that the best way is never to consume these capsules..
+From the capsules there is no information about safe dosage of these supplements.
+If it is a medication – which has a package insert, which has had a clinical study and everything else –, the package insert will say how many capsules and for how long the person can consume it.
+That’s the biggest tip I can give,” says the pharmacist.

 As for teas, it depends on the plant.

 “If you drink one, two cups a day, regardless of the tea, you will hardly have a toxic effect.
-Now, if you drink 2 liters, 3 liters of tea a day, regardless of the tea, you may have a problem because it it can interact with food, it can interact with medications you take.
+Now, if you drink 2, 3 liters of tea a day, regardless of the tea, you may have a problem, because it it can interact with food, with medications you take.
 There are several variables that can turn a product that would be harmless into a toxic product”, he says.

 7) How to find out if a substance present in tea is toxic to the liver or other organs?

-“Chemical and physical-chemical analyzes of the biochemical profile of the leaf need to be carried out.
-In general, what I can recommend is that we always suspect that there is something toxic there, because this toxic something is not necessarily a contaminant – it can simply be something that the plant itself produces and that in a capsule will be in high concentration”, he says.
+“Chemical, physico-chemical analyzes need to be carried out on the biochemical profile of the leaf.
+In general, what I can recommend is that we always suspect that there is something toxic there, because this toxic something can simply be something that the plant itself produces and that, in a capsule, will be in high concentration”, he explains.

 Tea in capsules: without proven scientific effectiveness for those seeking weight loss.
 The product was presented by the doctor Liliana Ducatti Lopes, who attended to the nurse Mara Abreu — Photo: Reproduction

 “This formula has documented toxicity for the following components: green tea, melissa, senna, gotu kola, spirulina, heron, valerian.
-There is no documentation of efficacy based on phase 3 studies on ANY of these components”, warns the hepatologist, citing that, in his opinion, the trade in this type of product is a violation of the Penal Code.
+There is no documentation of efficacy based on phase 3 studies in any of these components”, warns the hepatologist.